This content mentions death or bereavement, anxiety and depression, which some people may find triggering.

 Throughout this booklet, you can find references for where to get both help and advice.

 Read on for 10 practical ways to help you stay mentally well.

 Getting older and retirement both involve a change in lifestyle for most people.

 Ready to retire?

-The law is evolving in this area, so follow the links in the ‘Employment’ section of www.gov.uk for current information.
-If you think you have experienced age discrimination, organisations such as Age UK and Acas can offer information, advice and help.
+The law is evolving in this area, so follow the links in the ‘Employment’ section of Gov.uk for current information.

 Sense of purpose